 Want to save this?

-Enter your email below and I’ll send it directly to your inbox!
+Enter your email below and I’ll send it to you!

 Please enable JavaScript in your browser to complete this form.

+Moms, do you struggle with getting your kids to eat their veggies?
+It’s a constant battle, but one that we all know is so important.
 I am always on the lookout for new ways to convince the girls that their veggies can taste good, in addition to being good for them.

 I’ve had good luck with roasting and braising vegetables in the past – this process draws the sugars of the veggies out, creating a caramelized flavor that even kids love!
+These roasted baby carrots are a true winner in my house.
+Braised carrots are sweet and savory, bursting with flavor in each bite.
+Who knew something so simple could taste this good?

 White oval serving platter with roasted dill carrots.